Controlling Aggression and Aggressive People

 In some cases, door supervisors have even been murdered whilst in performance of their duties.

-Here at ‘Working the Doors’, we have called for the law to provide greater protections to security staff across the industry and, while we continue to nurture our faith that these calls will eventually be heeded, we shall also offer this guide to recognising the signs of aggression, as well as mitigating violence in the most effective ways possible.
+We have called for the law to provide greater protections to security staff across the industry and, while we continue to nurture our faith that these calls will eventually be heeded, we shall also offer this guide to recognising the signs of aggression, as well as mitigating violence in the most effective ways possible.

 To this end, we will discuss the strategies, techniques and science of conflict resolution, thereby offering you an extra layer of protection against the aggression and violence that can all-too-often occur while working in security.